Do you coach women, or do you only coach men?

 I spent considerable time creating detailed descriptions of my services, answering most if not all, possible questions that might arise in someone’s mind about the process.
 Trust your intuition; if by reading my content and watching my videos, you feel like we would be a good client-coach match, please don’t hesitate to contact me.

-After the first session, why do I need to book a minimum of five sessions?
+After the first session, why do I need to book a minimum of three sessions?

 Change happens over time, not overnight; it’s a process.
-I found that a minimum of five sessions is needed to establish a therapeutic alliance and produce lasting results in your life.
+I found that a minimum of three sessions is needed to establish a therapeutic alliance and produce lasting results in your life.

 What are your fees?